 The Company's Enterprise Risk Management Framework ("ERMF") sets out the overarching arrangements for risk management, control and assurance within the Company.
-The ERMF is designed to provide a consistent and structured approach to identify, assess, measure, control, monitor and report on significant risks.
+The ERMF is designed to provide a consistent and structured approach to identify, a ssess, measure, control, monitor and report on significant risks.
 The Company has adopted the ERMF through an addendum catering for its own local specificities.

-The ERMF helps to ensure that risk is managed and controlled on behalf of internal and external stakeholders, including shareholders, customers, employees and regulators.
+The ERMF helps to ensure that risk is managed and controlled on behalf of internal and external stakeholders, including share holders, customers, employees and regulators.
 Effective and efficient risk governance and oversight provide Management with assurance that the Company's business activities will not be excessively impacted by risks that could have been reasonably foreseen.
 This, in turn, reduces the uncertainty of achieving the Company's strategic objectives.

 The Company's Risk Management begins with the adoption of the Enterprise Risk Frameworks (where possible) with local changes adopted in a local entity addendum.
 Where the scope of local changes in ensuring adherence to local requirements is significant, this will be incorporated into a Company specific policy.
 In the circumstance whereby an enterprise-wide policy document is deemed to be wholly applicable to the Company (and where no local, internal or regulatory requirements are identified or when they are deemed insignificant), the policy will be adopted by the Company with no specific customization.
-Risk Frameworks are approved by the Management Board on an annual basis and are subject to the review and challenge by the Supervisory Board.
+Risk Frameworks are approved by the Management Board on an annual basis.